-It was on this date in 1904, that Count Basie was born.
+It was on this date, in 1904, that Count Basie was born.
 He was a Black jazz pianist, organist, bandleader, and composer.

 Born William Basie in Red Bank, N.J., he played drums as a child before taking up piano.
-In 1924, Basie moved to New York City where he was influenced by the ragtime-derived style of Harlem jazz pianists and began touring on the vaudeville circuit as an accompanist.
-When a tour collapsed in 1927, stranding him in Kansas City, MO, Basie secured work there playing theater organ for silent movies.
+In 1924, Basie moved to New York City, where he was influenced by the ragtime-derived style of Harlem jazz pianists and began touring on the vaudeville circuit as an accompanist.
+When a tour collapsed in 1927, stranding him in Kansas City, MO, Basie secured work playing theater organ for silent movies.
 In 1929 Basie joined the Kansas City Orchestra of pianist Bennie Moten.

 Basie and his orchestra won numerous Grammy Awards.
-In 1983 the National Endowment for the Arts named Basie a recipient of an American Jazz Masters award.
+In 1983 the National Endowment for the Arts named Basie, a recipient of an American Jazz Masters award.
 Since his death, the band continues to tour.